Gavvy288/Gavvy288/README.md

 - 👋 Hi, I’m @Gavvy288
-- 👀 I’m interested in learning as much as I can about full stack devlopment, but i'm totally new t
+- 👀 I’m interested in learning as much as I can about full stack devlopment, but i'm totally new
+- to it!
 - 📫 How to reach me ...

 <!---